sarkistlt/mongoose-schema-to-graphql/README.md

 ## Use your existed Mongoose schema to generate graphQL types.
 #### Full support of all graphQL "Definitions" and "Scalars" besides "GraphQLFloat", because in Mongoose schema you can use only int. numbers.
-But you can use ```props``` property to pass it, details below.
+But you can use ```extend``` property to pass it, details below.

 This package will help you  avoid typing schemas for same essence.
 If you already have Mongoose schema that's enough to generate graphQL type.